nguacon01/QM/README.md

 The current version is working, but still preliminary.
 Some features are still missing (see below)

-This code is Licenced under the Cecill licence code
+This code is Licenced under the [Cecill 2.1](http://www.cecill.info/licences/Licence_CeCILL_V2.1-en.html) licence code

+---

 #Set-up